 Below you will find some tips and ideas on how to use our guessing games in the classroom.
 Scroll down to explore!

 There are 36 topic-based online guessing activities for kids learning English to choose from.
-Each game comes with ten words to guess.
+Each game comes with twelve words to guess.

 Easy to use and fun, these activities are a great way to develop spelling skills.
 Use them as warmers and fillers.
 Moreover, they can be a fun starting point for further work.
 Also, you can download some corresponding worksheets to learn offline.